-NOTE: The Flexi-VPN option is only available if the Access VLAN ID is 1, and when VLAN Pooling, Dynamic VLAN and Core Network VLAN options are disabled.
+The Flexi-VPN option is available only if the Access-VLAN ID is configured in manual mode, and when VLAN Pooling, Dynamic VLAN and Core Network VLAN options, and Tunnel NAT are disabled.

-NOTE: You can only apply 1024 WLAN IDs to a Flexi-VPN profile.
+You can only apply 1024 WLAN IDs to a Flexi-VPN profile.
 Flexi-VPN supports IPv4 addressing formats and Ruckus GRE tunnel protocol.
 It does not support IPv6 addressing formats.